apache/accumulo-website/_posts/blog/2017-02-23-security-performance-implications.md

 For each iteration, the results were stored, fed into [Timely](https://nationalsecurityagency.github.io/timely/), and viewed with Grafana.
 Since the runs were executed sequentially, the start epochs for each run did not align.
-To mitigate, we inserted the entries for each run with the same relative epoch for convenient comparison in Grafana.
+To mitigate, the entries for each run were inserted with the same relative epoch for convenient comparison in Grafana.

 The table configurations for Accumulo remain the same throughout the